Yale-New Haven Health & Yale University School of Medicine

 Type: Career Positions

 Yale-New Haven Health is a part of the Yale Medical Center which is an academic center of excellence in the practice of medicine.
-Yale-New Haven Health operates seven clinics in Connecticut with a team of 20 medical physicists, 20 dosimetrists and 3 physics residents providing a full range of clinical medical physics services to the Smilow Cancer Hospital.
-The Yale Cancer Center is the only NIH-designated Comprehensive Cancer Center in Connecticut.
-Extensive research efforts in Medical Physics, Radiation Biology, and Clinical Radiation Oncology are ongoing.
-The Department of Radiation Oncology treats approximately 3700 new cancer patients each year.
+Yale Cancer Center is the only NIH-designated Comprehensive Cancer Centers in Connecticut.
+Extensive research efforts in radiation physics, radiation biology and clinical radiation oncology are ongoing.
+The Department of Therapeutic Radiology treats approximately 2500 new cancer patients each year: about 1200 in New Haven and 1300 in the department's satellite facilities in Greenwich, Trumbull, Derby, Guilford, Hamden, and Waterford.
 The department offers a full range of radiation therapy treatments including IMRT, IGRT, SBRT, TBI, TSET and other special procedures using modern linear accelerators with onboard kV-, MV-, and CBCT-imaging; Gamma Knife SRS using the latest ICON unit; and a full suite of LDR and HDR brachytherapy.
-Major equipment includes: twelve linear accelerators, seven CT simulators, three HDR afterloaders, major treatment planning systems (cloud-hosted Eclipse, iPlan and GammaPlan), Calypso image guidance systems, C-Rad/VisionRT surface imaging system, as well as Citrix-based enterprise Mosaiq information management system.
-The department also offers fully accredited Radiation Oncology and Medical Physics residency programs in addition to other educational programs.
+Major equipment includes: thirteen linear accelerators, eight CT simulators, three HDR afterloaders, major treatment planning systems (cloud-hosted Eclipse, iPlan and GammaPlan), Calypso image guidance systems, C-Rad/VisionRT surface imaging system, as well as Citrix-based enterprise Mosaiq information management system.
+The department also offers fully accredited radiation oncology and medical physics residency programs in addition to other educational programs.

 Yale-New Haven Health is an equal opportunity employer.

 Interested candidates should send a cover letter and a curriculum vitae to Srijit Kamath, PhD, Regional Chief Physicist at email@example.com.